DLC-native · Bitcoin-family chains · On-chain enforcement

 Connect a wallet to see your swaps

-Lock collateral on one chain, draw liquidity on another—BTC, FB, LTC, and more.
-You choose LTV, term, and how settlement behaves.
-Counterparties meet you in the book; everything settles in contracts you hold the keys to.
+Collateral on one chain, liquidity on another.
+You set LTV, term, rate, and settlement—counterparties meet in the book; funds stay in contracts you control.

-Set size, chains, and how liquidation works—then publish to the book.
+Size, chains, term, rate, and settlement mode—then publish to the book.

 1 Size & routing